Psychotria loniceroides Sieber ex DC.

 Bloom Time: December to March

-Psychotria loniceroides is a shrub or a small tree, up to 16.4 feet (5 m) tall and a stem diameter up to 4 inches (10 cm).
+Psychotria loniceroides is a shrub or a small tree that grows up to 16.4 feet (5 m) tall with a stem up to 4 inches (10 cm) in diameter.
 The trunk is crooked with various bumps, the base of the trunk is not buttressed.
-The leaves are opposite, egg shaped, softly hairy, mid to light green above, a paler green below, up to 4 inches (10 cm) long and up to 2 inches (5 cm) wide.
-Clusters of white flowers form on a loose branching head from December to March.
-Fruit matures from February to September, being a yellow or creamy drupe.
+Leaves are opposite, egg-shaped, softly hairy, mid to light green above, paler green below, up to 4 inches (10 cm) long, and up to 2 inches (5 cm) wide.
+Clusters of white flowers form on a loose branching head appear from December to March.
+Fruits mature from February to September, being a yellow or creamy drupe.

 USDA Hardiness Zone 10a to 13b: from 30 °F (−1.1 °C) to 70 °F (21.1 °C).